5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 When the self is young, it believes life is mostly about steering.

-If you grip the reins hard enough—if you plan well enough, work hard enough, choose correctly enough—you can keep the road smooth and the story coherent.
+If you grip the reins hard enough—plan well enough, work hard enough, choose correctly enough—you can keep the road smooth and the story coherent.

 That is the wisdom of the Chariot: agency, competence, momentum.

-But the second septenary begins when the Charioteer notices something he can’t out-drive:
+But the Second Septenary begins when the Charioteer notices something they can’t out-drive:

 Even with skill, the horses have moods.